buthi/MFCGC/README.md

 # MFCGC
-An official source code for paper Multi-view Fair-Augmentation Contrastive Graph Clustering with Reliable Pseudo-Labels.
-Any communications or issues are welcomed.
+Here's part of the official code from the paper "Multi-view Fair-Augmentation Contrastive Graph Clustering with Reliable Pseudo-Labels."
+I hope it will be helpful for your research!